Watch Video – How to Embed a PDF File in Excel

 Sometimes you may have a need to embed a PDF file within the Excel workbook.
 This could be the case when you are creating a catalog and want to embed product specific PDFs.

-In this tutorial, you’ll learn how to embed a PDF file in an Excel Worksheet.
+In this tutorial, you’ll learn how to insert a PDF file in an Excel Worksheet.

 How to Embed a PDF File in an Excel Worksheet